maitrungduc1410/nodejs-generator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/maitrungduc1410/nodejs-generator/blob/master/LICENSE.md) file for details.

 ## Acknowledgments